-Responsibility for risk management rests ultimately with the Board who should retain responsibility for the major risks facing the organisation.
-However, all levels of managers and staff should be responsible for the management of risk in their area.
+Responsibility for risk management rests ultimately with the Board who will retain responsibility for the major risks facing the organisation.
+However, all levels of managers and staff will be responsible for the management of risk in their area.

 - Risk management requires the following steps: establish a business framework; identify and evaluate risks; measure risks; control the most important risks; monitor and review arrangements for corrective action. - Risks may be reduced by improving internal controls.
-If the risk is too great for the organisation and it is not practical to reduce the risk, then the risk should be avoided. - Insurance is the usual way of transferring risks, especially high impact risks that cannot be accepted.
-As an alternative, the risk may be transferred by contracting out certain functions or through joint ventures. - A full review of the risks that the organisation faces should be undertaken at least once every three years.
-In addition, each year the risk management process at each level within the organisation should be formally reviewed.
-The risks that have crystallised and any changes to the impact or likelihood of each significant risk should also be considered. - One way to achieve this is to combine this process with existing business planning routines such as revising the strategic plan or developing annual budgets.
-This could be achieved by requiring Directors to complete and report risk matrices or maps for their area of responsibility. - Where necessary further action should be agreed to deal with unacceptable outstanding risk and management should report to the board on the results of this risk review process.
+If the risk is too great for the organisation and it is not practical to reduce the risk, then the risk will be avoided. - Insurance is the usual way of transferring risks, especially high impact risks that cannot be accepted.
+As an alternative, the risk may be transferred by contracting out certain functions or through joint ventures. - A full review of the risks that the organisation faces will be undertaken at least annually.
+In addition, each year the risk management process at each level within the organisation will be formally reviewed.
+The risks that have crystallised and any changes to the impact or likelihood of each significant risk will also be considered as per the risk policy. - Where necessary further action will be agreed to deal with unacceptable outstanding risk and management will report to the board on the results of this risk review process.

 A monitoring process provides reasonable assurance to the board that there are appropriate control procedures in place for all the organisation's financially significant business activities and that these procedures are being followed.
-There should be formal procedures to identify changes and weaknesses in the business, the organisation's policies and procedures and its environment, which will require changes to the system of internal financial control.
+There will be formal procedures to identify changes and weaknesses in the business, the organisation's policies and procedures and its environment, which will require changes to the system of internal financial control.